 Final Thoughts on Keeping Healthy on a Cruise

-It will be a powerful signal when the CDC lifts its “No Sail Order,” but to us, that’s no reason to simply go right back to normal.
+It will be a powerful signal when the CDC allows cruises to sail again, but to us, that’s no reason to simply go right back to normal.

-For instance, wearing a mask while in crowds such as when boarding and debarking would be a smart idea, as would having your own bottle of hand sanitizer.
-If you have underlying health conditions, then it wouldn’t hurt to wait to sail.
+For instance, wearing a mask while in crowds such as when boarding and debarking would be a smart idea, as well as being vaccinated, even if it’s not required.